 To conclude, this is a monitor that gamers would love.
 Paired with AMD Radeon graphics cards you can make ultimate use of the FreeSync which will blow away any issues of screen tearing or flickering.
 The colors and brightness too are excellent and suitable for photographers and image editors.
 With the PIP screen split technology included, it can be great for office use too.
 Considering LG’s price point, this is a great deal.

-Keeping in mind that you are in the market for the best 34-inch UltraWide monitor, we’ve listed 8 of the best ones available right now across different price ranges.
+Keeping in mind that you are in the market for the best 34-inch UltraWide monitor in 2018, we’ve listed 8 of the best ones available right now across different price ranges.
 Premium monitors are not really for everyday use unless you are into a lot of multitasking or hardcore gaming, so the monitors that are in the higher range of our price brackets are for uncompromised UltraWide experience.
 However, the lower budget ones are fair deals if you are on a tight budget.
 We solely hope that this list helps you choose the best one in your budget.